minnegalieva/ChatChatTatar/README.md

 | here it is . it ’ s really hard to find a shopping cart at this moment . |
 | here is 40 dollars.keep the change , please . |

-As we can see the beggining of sentances are similar, but meaning is diffrent.
+As we can see begginings of sentances are similar, but meanings are different.
 I guess that is because to encode a word GPT looks to previous words but not proceeding ones.

+To conclude, BERT embedding should be used for unsupervised clustering since it connects sentences by meanings.
+Other embeddings are not worth the computing power spent on them, there are methods to group sentences by a word or by the beginning of a sentence that are faster.
+Further work may look for a broader context so that utterances cluster based not only on words in that utterance but also in neighboring utterances.